Here’s something that’ll make you sit up straight.

 Back specialists say as many as four in five patients have chronic nerve damage caused by working on portable PCs and millions more are at risk of injury.
 Laptops account for 70 percent of all computer sales, according to PC Pro magazine.

 I completely changed my work station after years of crippling carpal tunnel injuries caused by bad ergonomics.
-It got so bad at one point that I couldn’t squeeze a tube of toothpaste or pick up a cup of coffee.
-I was, in fact, on disability for nearly a year, unable to type or hold a pen.
-I’m fine now, because I changed the way I work.
-Here’s what I did:
+It got so bad at one point that I couldn’t squeeze a tube of toothpaste or pick up a cup of coffee, and I was unable to even type or hold a pen.
+In addition to my carpal tunnel, I had also experienced a fall at work, which didn’t help the fact that my back had already been in pain from the poor ergonomics of my workstation.
+These injuries left me on disability for nearly a year.
+And after all that I went through I know I should have looked for legal help right after my accident.
+Thankfully, I’m fine now, because I changed the way I work.
+Here’s what I did.You can also click here for more information.

 These days, I use